vuejs/vue-class-component/README.md

 ## Online one-click setup for contributing

-Contribute to Blaze using a fully featured online development environment that will automatically: clone the repo, install the dependencies and start the docs web server and run `yarn dev`.
+Contribute to Vue Class Component using a fully featured online development environment that will automatically: clone the repo, install the dependencies and start the docs web server and run `yarn dev`.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)